fbpx It’s Spring – So Why Aren’t You Happy?

 So how do we recover?
 The obvious answer is to get out, to take a class, to invite your neighbors over, or to get together with an old friend you haven’t seen since in some time.

-But as our Clinical Director Specialist Luke Spiegelhoff references, it’s like physics - an object at rest tends to stay at rest.
+It’s like physics - an object at rest tends to stay at rest.
 In other words, the lonelier we or our children become, the more it impacts our ability to deal with our distress and the harder it is to take that first step.
 It’s just easier to sit in front of the TV.
 Even when we know we’ll feel happier once we go to dinner with our friend, our depression causes us to believe that this isn’t true.

 People who are depressed can experience a lack of pleasure – often caused by having stopped doing those very things that bring pleasure, like connecting with members of our community.
-As reflected in a recent Wall Street Journal piece, “we need an entire community to feel whole…being around different people brings out different sides of our own identity.”
+As reflected in a Wall Street Journal piece, “we need an entire community to feel whole…being around different people brings out different sides of our own identity.”

 Do Then Feel

-Some advice from Luke Spiegelhoff is to “do then feel” – we need to we need to take a first step to begin to feel better, to feel happier.
+We need to take a first step to begin to feel better, to feel happier.
 Try to break out of the cycle you’re in and proactively manage your environment and activities by taking baby steps, such as greeting your neighbor and starting a conversation, or going out to a coffee shop and greeting your barista.

 If trying something new, like joining a book club, taking an exercise class, or volunteering with a local nonprofit scares you, ask a trusted friend to participate with you, or ask them to go for a walk or make dinner together.
 When a friend reaches out to invite you to do something, remember to express gratitude, and if you need to, feel free to practice socialization in advance by identifying a few icebreakers you can use to help you initiate a conversation.
 Call a relative you haven’t connected with for some time and ask them lots of questions.
 Don’t forget to be an engaged listener – respond to what’s being shared versus being worries about what to say next.
 In no time, you’ll realize conversation comes easier than you may have thought.